Currently, there are 9 functions associated with the

 sample units must be apart from one another.

-Notice that the sample units have type
+Notice that the sample units have type and

-attributes which outline whether they are
+rule attributes which outline whether they are

-, and whether
+existing or new, and whether

-were used to select them.
+rule1 or rule2 were used to select them.
 If

-is existing (a user provided
+type is existing (a user provided

-sample), rule
+existing sample), rule will be

 existing as well as seen above.